Bedfordshire Birding in February

 Any wintering Bitterns should become less elusive if there is a spell of ice cover while Water Rail, Snipe and Jack Snipe will also become more visible in these conditions.

-A look through the records will show that February is one of the best months for scarcer gulls in the county but unfortunately the last few years have not been so productive for Glaucous and Iceland Gulls with the demise of the major landfill operations in the Marston Vale and both should now be considered rare visitors.
+A look through the records will show that February is one of the best months for scarcer gulls in the county but unfortunately recent years have not produced any sightings of the either Glaucous or Iceland Gulls which were once regular during the major landfill operations in the Marston Vale and both are now considered very rare visitors.

 Mediterranean Gulls are more widespread in the UK in recent years with hundreds of pairs breeding along the south coast and it is not unusual for birds to turn up in the roosts with up to three birds on occasion in February.
 With a mix of ages and plumages, it is possible to recognise individuals when the birds can be found regularly.